MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 Return Values

 * result (object) - An object with the following key/value pairs:
-  * exposure (double) - The current exposure levels for the infrared cameras in Misty's depth sensor, in seconds.
+  * exposure (double) - The current exposure levels for the infrared cameras in the depth sensor (in seconds).
-  * gain (integer) - The current gain levels for the infrared cameras in Misty's depth sensor, in dB.
+  * gain (integer) - The current gain levels for the infrared cameras in the depth sensor (in dB).

 ```JSON
 {